Ilya Samsonov’s short Caps career has seen highs and lows. His Game 3 packed in both.

-But instead Samsonov left the puck behind the net and turned his back to Smith and Schultz in the 86th minute of Boston’s 3-2 double overtime victory Wednesday.
+But instead Samsonov left the puck behind the net and turned his back to Smith and Schultz in the 86th minute of Boston’s 3-2 double-overtime victory Wednesday in Game 3 of the Washington Capitals’ first-round playoff series.
 He gift-wrapped the game-winning goal for Smith, who blew past Schultz and scored on a wraparound shot.

 “[It was] a bad situation behind the net,” Samsonov said Thursday.
 “But we fix it — this one — and will be better next time, more communication with more talking.
 We’ll be better.”

-The sequence was a deflating Game 3 ending for a Capitals team that is now in a 2-1 hole in its best-of-seven series against the Boston Bruins.
-Game 4 is Friday night in Boston.
+The sequence was a deflating ending for a Capitals team that is now in a 2-1 hole in its best-of-seven series against the Bruins.

-All the blame for the loss cannot be placed solely on Samsonov — his 40-save performance kept the Capitals in Game 3.
+All the blame for the loss cannot be placed on Samsonov — his 40-save performance kept the Capitals in the game.
 But the gaffe was the latest blow in Samsonov’s turbulent postseason and young career.

 “To me, that is all about fatigue,” said former NHL goaltender Brian Boucher, an NBC Sports analyst.
-“He is in the fifth period of his first game in almost three weeks, there is no way that kid was not gassed.
-He had to be gassed and that is when you are tired you make mental mistakes and maybe Schultz was tired or didn’t talk to him in time or didn’t hear him and that is the end result.”
+“He is in the fifth period of his first game in almost three weeks.
+There is no way that kid was not gassed.
+He had to be gassed, and . . . when you are tired you make mental mistakes, and maybe Schultz was tired or didn’t talk to him in time or didn’t hear him, and that is the end result.”

 Wednesday was Samsonov’s NHL postseason debut — and his first game since May 1.
-Samsonov and teammate Evgeny Kuznetsov landed on the NHL’s covid-19 protocols list on May 4.
-He was considered a close contact to Kuznetsov, who tested positive for the coronavirus for the second time this season.
+Samsonov and teammate Evgeny Kuznetsov landed on the NHL’s covid-19 protocols list May 4.
+The goaltender was considered a close contact to Kuznetsov, who tested positive for the coronavirus for the second time this season.
 Before their names hit the list, the pair missed a game against the New York Rangers for disciplinary reasons.

 Wednesday also marked Kuznetsov’s return for Washington.
-He recorded 26:41 of ice time and said this recent bout with the virus was “much better” than his first experience in January.
-Samsonov also tested positive and was symptomatic in January.
+He recorded 26:41 of ice time and said this recent bout with the virus was “much better” than his first experience in January, when Samsonov also tested positive and was symptomatic.

 “It's funny, they said not a lot of people get it twice, so it wasn't easy to be in hockey shape right away after you sit in a house,” Kuznetsov said Thursday.

 Samsonov, 24, is in an intriguing position with the organization.
-A first-round pick in the 2015 draft, the 6-foot-3 Samsonov is a bigger presence in net.
+A first-round pick in the 2015 draft, he is a bigger presence in net at 6-foot-3.
 His subtle yet calculated movements allow him to make big-time saves.

 “He looked sharp in the net,” Boucher said.
 “Sharper than I would have anticipated.
 He looked calm in the net as far as a guy playing his first playoff game.
-You would think you would see a lot of nervousness and extra movement and I didn’t see any of that in the game.”
+You would think you would see a lot of nervousness and extra movement, and I didn’t see any of that in the game.”

 Capitals management was confident in Samsonov’s abilities entering the season.
 In 2019, he backed up Braden Holtby and often looked like he was challenging the incumbent for the starting position in net.